• Products

 PROS: Can be used to double the output of a UPS and can be a cost effective method when paralleling for capacity.
 Ex: Two 50kva UPS can be paralleled for a total output capacity of 100kva.

 Modular Systems in Parallel: (Also known as an N+1) Modular systems are designed to provide a low cost solution with the reliability of a redundant system, however this design falls short.
-Their inherent design doesn't contain the same type of de-rated components as an independent or stand alone UPS.
-The low reliability of each individual module requires them to be designed in parallel configurations in case of a single failure.
+Their inherent design doesn't contain the same type of de-rated components as an independent or standalone UPS.
+The tight margin and low reliability of each individual module requires them to be designed in a parallel configuration.
 This in turn, reduces their overall MTBF, and while the initial cost of a modular system may be less, the cost of ownership and risk of premature failure is much higher.

 10800 Middle Ave.
 Bldg.
 B, Elyria, OH 44035